Research & Papers

-As you interact with the environment you come to experience the stuff stimulating your sensory receptors.
-It shows up in your phenomenal consciousness.
+As you interact with the environment (including your own body) you come to experience the stuff stimulating your sensory receptors.
+This stuff shows up in your phenomenal consciousness.
 I’m interested in fundamental questions about this experience: what is its nature? do we experience the physical world itself, or merely inner mental “images” or sensations? to what extent do we experience the world as it really is? is our experience a representation of the world, or a way of being related to it? how does our experience relate to the neural activity in our brains? how does it enable us to think about, and come to know about, the external world?

-Right now my work can be divided into four projects:
+My work can be divided into five projects:

 Neural Representation: To experience an object with which you’re interacting through your sensory systems, is it necessary that the neural activity processing information from that object form a representation of it?
 It’s widely assumed in psychology, neuroscience, and philosophy that the answer is “yes”.
 Your experience is just a neural representation constructed by your brain.
 I’m interested in potential counterexamples to this idea: I think there are cases in which you experience objects not represented by the underlying sensory neural activity.